hhvm/user-documentation/hack/01-types/02-type-system.md

 Describing types in Hack is largely done through explicit [annotations](03-annotations.md) in your Hack source code.
 Hack has a large list of possible annotation types.
+You can also check out a summary of each of these types in our [table](09-summary-table.md).

 ## Common Primitives